 A manager’s output = the output of their organization + the output of the neighboring organizations under their influence

 As does the essential skill of creating and maintaining new businesses that can be summed up in a single word: managing.
 This is why High Output Management’s fans include:

-Bill Campbell: Coach to Larry Page, Sergey Brin, Eric Schmidt, and Sundar Pichai at Google, Steve Jobs at Apple, Jeff Bezos at Amazon, Jack Dorsey and Dick Costolo at Twitter, Sheryl Sandberg at Facebook, and former Apple board member, CEO of Claris, Intuit, and GO Corporation;
+Bill Campbell: Former executive coach to Larry Page, Sergey Brin, Eric Schmidt, and Sundar Pichai at Google, Steve Jobs at Apple, Jeff Bezos at Amazon, Jack Dorsey and Dick Costolo at Twitter, and Sheryl Sandberg at Facebook;

 Drew Houston: Co-founder and CEO of Dropbox;

 Keith Rabois: Partner at Founders Fund, co-founder of Opendoor, former COO at Square, and early employee at LinkedIn and PayPal;